 1. Do you have any debts?

-If you do, it's far better to pay off debts before starting to save.
-The interest cost of debts is much higher than the interest earned on savings.
-So pay off your debts with your savings and you're much better off.
+If you do, it's generally better to pay off debts before starting to save.
+The interest you pay on debts is normally much higher than the interest earned on savings, something that has become more pronounced since the onset of coronavirus.
+So pay off your debts with your savings and you're better off.

 2. Do you want to save or invest?

 It's important to understand the difference between saving and investing as a start point.

 - Saving – You put money away in complete safety, and get it all back plus interest.

 - Investing – You risk losing some of your cash for the chance it'll grow quicker.